A story about a girl, a goy and a dybbuk.

 Stinging from rejection, I gritted my teeth and tried to smile.
 “I only want the best for her-“

-“All you Gentiles are the same, leading our children astray for worldly pleasure.”
-His grayed beard shook with anger, the fires burning within his eyes.
+“You Gentiles are all the same.
+You have no respect for our customs and seek only to lead our children astray.”
+His grayed beard shook with anger, fires burning within his eyes.
 As I left the room, his spiteful words followed.

 “You will never be welcome in any house of mine!”